Don't put a marketing candidate off during the interview

-With competition for the top talent hot this new year with Brexit causing marketeres to be more cautious, it isn’t unusual to find those candidates who are active in the market with more than one offer on the table.
+Competition for the top talent is hot this new year with Brexit causing marketeres to be more cautious.
+It is not unusual to find those candidates active in the market with more than one offer on the table.

-With this in mind, it is easy to make a candidate think twice about working for you or your company during the interview process with questions that might be a little edgy, or an overly direct manner that can put people off.
+With this in mind, it is easy to make a candidate think twice about working for you or your company during an interview with questions that might be a little too edgy, or an overly direct manner that can put people off.

 To avoid this, think about the topics you want to cover in interview and the manner in which the questions are couched.
-No one sticks purely to competency questions; you don’t cover the full process if you do, and it is often this other line of questioning where you can trip up.
-It’s not usually the case that your questions aren’t valid, it is more about their presentation.
+No one sticks purely to competency questions (you don’t cover the full process this way), and it is often this other line of questioning that trips you up.
+Its not usually the case that your questions aren’t valid, it is more about their presentation.

 Let’s look at some examples which have been posed to candidates or marketing colleagues in the past; what they really meant to ask and how it could have been rephrased:

 Question: I have extremely high standards and am very demanding of my staff.
 How will you cope with this?

 What the candidate heard: The manager is demanding and might be difficult to please, putting excessive pressure on me.